kkzvlad/uaro-docs/docs/Mercenary-System.md

 !!! info "Minimum Requirement"
      Mercenaries become available starting from Base Level 15.

+!!! note
+     1-7  level of scroll can be placed in storage.
+8-10  level of scroll can not and will be locked to character

 ## :bar_chart: Leveling, Cost, and Loyalty

 ### :scroll: Contract Details